bitsofcotton/p2/README.md

      *** predictor notation ***
     # Once we implement simple enough single predictor, they causes fixed LoEM applied code exists causes jammer intention justified causes the first hypothesis we believe as a universal invariant breaks.
     # We are embryonic believing such a condition however as soon as we upload our code the predictor break we experience, this is more than 20 times or so since around a decade ago.
-    # So we close this repository with embryonic this one as to keep simple enough also graphics predictor on bitsofcotton/ddpmopt, text predictor bitsofcotton/puts_cc are so.
-    # So the grip on ***SIMPLE*** predictor always slip case, we should have copied large internal states table to predict next one step as a inside the state table pivot, however this isn't import new entropy enough.

 # Another Download Sites (Leave)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing